 - Jobs in Transport – A recruitment website for all transport professionals including transportation planning roles.

 - Careers At Sea – Merchant Navy career opportunities.

 - Logistics Manager – The latest logistics jobs for supply chain professionals including distribution, logistics, warehouse and transport positions.

-- Careers in Logistics – A Jobsite for logistics & supply chain jobs including aviation, freight forwarding, transport management and warehousing.
+- TotalJobs - Careers in Logistics – A Jobsite for logistics and supply chain jobs including aviation, freight forwarding, transport management and warehousing.

 - Aviation Job Search – A jobs board with vacancies in the aviation sector, searchable by job title, category and location.

 - Keep up to date with transport and logistics news and trends by following the professional bodies on twitter, this information might help you identify opportunities to network and tap into the hidden job market.

 - Keep your online job search flexible as some employers might use different titles to describe the same job role.